roy1210/React_Dapps_Lottery/README.md

 ## Solidity

-To know the original smart contract, refer to "Lottery_React" repository
+To read the original smart contract, refer to " Solidity_Lottery " repository